 - A. The Waynesville Board of Adjustment shall consist of the number of members referenced and indicated in the most current version of the Town of Waynesville Boards and Commissions Manual which may from time to time be updated or amended.
-A quorum, consisting of simple majority of members shall be necessary to transact any business, except consideration of variance applications, in compliance with the following subsection. - B. Per 160D-406(i), the concurring vote of four-fifths (4/5) of the Board shall be necessary to grant a variance.
-A majority of the members shall be required to decide any other quasi-judicial matter.
-Vacant positions on the Board and members who are disqualified from voting on a quasi-judicial matter under G.S.
-160D-109(d) shall not be considered members of the Board for calculation of the requisite majority if there are no qualified alternates available to take the place of such members. - C. The Waynesville Town Council shall appoint members from within the Town limits and, if the Town is exercising Extraterritorial Jurisdiction, one (1) or more members shall be appointed by the Haywood County Commissioners as set forth in G.S.
+A quorum of four-fifths (1/4) of the membership shall be necessary to transact business. - B. The Board shall not pass upon any question relating to an appeal from a decision, order, requirement or determination of town officials or an application for a variance when there are less than four-fifths (%) of the board members with jurisdictional authority present. - C. The Waynesville Board of Aldermen shall appoint members from within the Town limits and, if the Town is exercising Extraterritorial Jurisdiction, one (1) or more members shall be appointed by the Haywood County Commissioners as set forth in G.S.
 160A-362 to provide for proportional representation of residents within the Extraterritorial Jurisdiction.
 As vacancies occur the Administrator shall advise the appropriate governing board to make appointments or reappointments as necessary to maintain this proportional representation based on best available estimates of current population of the Town and the Extraterritorial Jurisdiction.
 The representatives of the Extraterritorial Jurisdiction shall have equal rights, privileges and duties with the other members of the Board of Adjustment.